-In DU3 South, Neighborhood Parks will be the "living room" of each neighborhood and they will have similar key elements.
+In DU7, Neighborhood Parks will be the "living room" of each neighborhood and they will have similar key elements.
 These key elements help to ensure that the parks play a primary role in the social fabric of each neighborhood.
-A "kit of tools" has been developed for the Neighborhood Parks which provide a series of options for park development that provide for consistency in development yet at the same time, provide for a variety of uses for each park.
 These elements have been accumulated from international research and over a decade and a half of refinement in modern Arizona communities.
 The key elements should be used as a guide not as absolute rules because parks can and will likely take on several different forms and will like contain different elements and features.
 The parks will need to be appropriate to their context and the intention of each key element may take on many physical forms to accomplish the same goals.